garrandall/popular-music-data/tracks/hot-number-foxy.md

 Were hot numbers yeah

-Youre outnumbered ooooh
+Youre outnumbered oh

 Were hot numbers yeah

-Youre outnumbered ooooh wooo
+Youre outnumbered oh wooo

 Put your makeup on try to fantasize